purdue-cs193-fall-2019/homework-1-dawsoncrisman/index.md

 Some things I like about CS193 are:

--It is only once a week
+- It is only once a week
--PSOs are optional
+- PSOs are optional
--I haven't cried yet
+- I haven't cried yet